akto-api-security/tests-library/remediation/BYPASS_INPUT_LENGTH_VALIDATION.md

       # continue processing
   ```
   In this sample code, if the input length validation fails, the error message "Error: input length exceeded." is displayed and the processing of the input is stopped.

-### Step 3: Regular Testing and Code Review
-You should perform regular code reviews to maintain code quality and to verify that all inputs are properly validated.
-Automated testing can also be used to find and eliminate possible sources of input length validation bypasses.
-These practices will help ensure that your system remains secure.